jonasbn/bash_completion_ack/README.md

 Good two-part article, "An Introduction to Bash Completion": [Part 1](https://debian-administration.org/article/316/An_introduction_to_bash_completion_part_1) and [Part 2](https://debian-administration.org/article/317/An_introduction_to_bash_completion_part_2).

-Please note that this experimental implementation has only been tested with `bash` version 3.
+Please note that this experimental implementation has only been tested with `bash` version 3 (see version 1.0.0).

+Versions after version 1.0.0 have been tested with `bash` version 4.

 ## License